-If an animal is acting unusual, appears to be sick, or is threatening you in some way, please contact our Animal Control Officer immediately at 732-390-6960.
-During weekends, and after 4 pm on weekdays contact the Police Department at 732-390-6900
+If an animal is acting unusual, appears to be sick/injured, or is threatening you, please contact Animal Control immediately at 732-390-6960.
+If it is an emergency, contact the East Brunswick Police Department by dialing 9-1-1.

 In New Jersey, cats are the third highest species of animal to encounter rabies.
-This is largely due to the numbers of stray unvaccinated cats that are found throughout New Jersey.
+This is largely due to the number of stray unvaccinated cats that are found throughout New Jersey.

 There are two species of foxes found in New Jersey:

 Both species are present throughout the state.
 Both are classified as game species and are valuable furbearers, and have both hunting and trapping seasons.